yjg30737/pyqt-notifier/README.md

 notifierWidget.addWidgets(widgets: list) # You can add some widgets at the bottom of the notifier.
 Note: This needs more tests.
 ```

+If you press the escape button, notifier window will be closed.

 ## Example
 ```python
 from PyQt5.QtWidgets import QApplication